mbzadegan/FPGA_Fortran/Fortran_Installation_in_Windows.md

-# The easiest ways to install official GNU Fortran in Windows
+# The easiest ways to install the official GNU Fortran in Windows

 ## By Octave installation
 The Octave software which is close to MATLAB is one of the easiest ways to install GFortran in Windows.